* Makefile: Update. Fixes #32 Fixes milkypostman/melpa/#2758

 Input zero chars, jump to a word start with a tree.

-, there are a lot more candidates.
+Compared to avy-goto-word-1, there are a lot more candidates.
 But at a least there's not need to input the initial char.

 (global-set-key (kbd "M-g e") 'avy-goto-word-0)